Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Hourglass Diffusion Transformers

 \subsection{Hourglass Diffusion Transformer Block Design}

 Our basic transformer block design (shown in comparison with that of DiT in \cref{fig:hdit_block_diagram}) is generally inspired by the blocks used by LLaMA \cite{touvron2023llama}, a transformer architecture that has recently been shown to be very capable of high-quality generation of language.
-To enable conditioning, we make the output scale used by the RMSNorm operations adaptive and have the mapping network, which is conditioned on the class and diffusion time step, predict them.
+To enable conditioning, we make the output scale used by RMSNorm operations adaptive, predicted by a mapping network conditioned on the class and diffusion time step.
 Unlike DiT, we do not employ an (adaptive) output gate, but initialize the output projections of both self-attention and FFN blocks to zeros.
 To make positional information accessible to the transformer model, common diffusion transformer architectures like DiT and U-ViT use a learnable additive positional encoding. \cite{peebles2023dit,bao2022uvit} As it is known to improve models' generalization and their capability of extrapolating to new sequence lengths, we replace this with an adaptation of rotary positional embeddings (RoPE) \cite{su2022roformer} for 2D image data: we follow an approach similar to \cite{ho2019axial} and split the encoding to operate on each axis separately, applying RoPE for each spatial axis to distinct parts of query and key respectively.
 We also found that applying this encoding scheme to only half of the query and key vectors and not modifying the rest to be beneficial for performance.
-Overall, we find empirically, that replacing the normal additive positional embedding with our adapted RoPE improves convergence and helps remove patch artifacts.
-Additionally to applying RoPE, we use a cosine similarity-based attention mechanism that has previously been used in \cite{liu2022swin}\interfootnotelinepenalty=10000\footnote{We implement a slight adaptation of their parametrization: instead of parametrizing the per-head scale in logarithmic space, we learn it in linear space, which we find improves stability.
-See \cref{sec:cosine_sim_attn} for details.}.
+Overall, we find empirically that replacing the normal additive positional embedding with our adapted RoPE improves convergence and helps remove patch artifacts.
+Additionally to applying RoPE, we use a cosine similarity-based attention mechanism that has previously been used in \cite{liu2022swin} (see \cref{sec:cosine_sim_attn} for details).
 We note that a similar approach has been proven at the multi-billion parameter scale for vision transformers \cite{dehghani2023scalingvit}.

 For the feedforward block (see \cref{fig:ffn_diagram} for a comparison with DiT), instead of having an output gate like DiT, we use GEGLU \cite{shazeer2020glu}, where the modulation signal comes from the data itself instead of the conditioning and is applied on the first instead of the second layer of the FFN.